MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbClientConfiguration.md

 ### -CompressibilitySamplingSize

 Specifies the size in bytes to sample in a file to look for compressible data.
+Although the parameter type is **UInt64**, the sampling size can be specified up to a maximum of is 9,007,199,254,740,992 (9 PiB).

 ```yaml
 Type: UInt64